anaghaweb/ordermigration/readme.md

 `Only create orders for US region`

-Before using any commands - fill the necessary .env file data currently works only for
+Before using any commands - fill the necessary .env file data

 ### Env file

-On the repository you will find an .env.template file, copy and paste the content on .env file at root and fill the variables, if a command requires an env variable and it is not set then a error will throw
+On the repository you will find an .env.template file, copy and paste the content on to a .env file at root and fill the variables, if a command requires an env variable and it is not set then a error will throw

 `Below values have to be filled in with your admin-user and admin-pwd the .env file.
 They are used in files - api.js and uid.js to retreive Authentication-token and current-user-login-ID without which the module will fail to run`